Lazy RVers Love These Easy RV Bathroom Upgrades

 Once your paint is thoroughly dry, you can start putting on the hardware.
 Consider using felt pads on cabinet doors to avoid banging and chipping paint.

-8. Upgrade to a tankless hot water heater
+8. Consider a tankless RV hot water heater upgrade

 If you plan to upgrade your RV bathroom, you might want to take into consideration a tankless hot water heater.
 They never run out of hot water.
 Most standard water heaters hold either 6 gallons or 10 gallons, which is usually an upgrade.
 Even two people can use 6 gallons up quickly.
 Also, a standard hot water heater takes about an hour for the water to heat up.